 First off, what is meant by Microsoft Teams integrations?
 When applications are written to be “integrated” with other apps, the developers have added modules that allow the applications to “connect” to other applications.
 These connections or “integrations” make them appear and function seamlessly like they were designed to work together, even if they weren’t originally.

-Application integrations allow the application programming interfaces (APIs) to communicate from one backend application to another in a way that enables the applications to connect, exchange data, communicate, and by extension, allow users to use applications together seamlessly.
+Application integrations allow the application programming interfaces (APIs) to communicate from one backend application to another in a way that enables the applications to connect, exchange data, communicate, and, by extension, allow users to use applications together seamlessly.

-As you can tell, the discussion leads to the fact that Microsoft Teams is a platform to which other applications can integrate.
+As you can tell, the discussion leads to the fact that Microsoft Teams is a platform into which other applications can integrate.
 These integrations exponentially expand the capabilities and functionality of what each application can do individually.
 Microsoft Teams often becomes the “hub” of communication, collaboration, file sharing, calendaring, and other capabilities.
-So it becomes a great application that can centralize and connect other disaggregate cloud services and solutions an organization may use.
+So, it becomes a great application that can centralize and connect other disaggregate cloud services and solutions an organization may use.

 Microsoft Teams integrations are handled by “apps” available within Microsoft Teams.
 Teams can easily be extended with additional functionality with the various apps available for Teams, like cloud SaaS marketplace applications that extend functionality.

 Let’s discuss a few creative ways to integrate Teams into your organization by exploring application integrations with Teams that can significantly benefit your organization.
 We’re going to look at the following integrations with Microsoft Teams: